Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

   | mlEndpint              |        [Batch Request URI]                   ||

-### Create Updatable Predictive Machine Learning Web Service
+### Modify the Predictive Machine Learning Web Service to allow updates
 The default web service endpoint we deployed in the section of "Deploy Azure Machine Learning Predictive Web Service" is associated with the experiment itself.
 In order to have a updatable endpoint, we need to create an additional service endpoint.

 1. Go to https://studio.azureml.net, and choose workspace with the name of your unique string.
 You can change the workspace by clicking drop-down list on the top right of the web page.
-2. On the left side, choose **Web Service** and click the service that you deployed in the section "Deploy Azure Machine Learning Predictive Web Service" with name "Retail Churn [Predictive Exp.]".
+2. On the left sidebar, navigate to the **Web Services** page by clicking the globe icon.
+3. Click on "Retail Churn [Predictive Exp.]" (the first web service that you deployed in this tutorial).
 3. Click ***Manage endpoints*** at the bottom of the page in the "Additional endpoints" section.
 4. On the newly loaded page, click **+New**.
     1. Enter **update** for "Name".